MattLdwig/100-days-of-code/r1-log.md

 Starting my first Vue app.
 Nothing more than a simple todo web app, but a good way to recall all the concepts I've learned so far.
 Dynamic components, props, methods, component's communication...

+### R1D42

+Continuing my minimalist To-do app with VueJS.
+Add some methods today (mark as completed, delete task ...) and play with scoped css.

+### R1D43

+VueJS Course - Handling User Input with Forms Section.
+A lot of useful info in this modile, which should help me in my todo app.